chantastic/practical-bem/README.md

 ```

 ### Alternatives
-Modifiers are the most contested and revised part of the BEM.
-This mostly stems from a desire to type less or a misunderstanding of early BEM documentation.
-Granted, it was in pretty poor English.
+The BEM approach to Modifiers is hotly contested.
+This stems from a desire to type less or a misunderstanding of early BEM documentation.
+Granted, the early docs were in pretty poor English.

 While I like variants with global states, e.g., `.is-visible`, it breaks the BEM model.
-More relevant, it utility-class libraries (e.g., minions.css and tachyons) harder to use.
+More relevant, it makes utility-class libraries (e.g., minions.css and tachyons) harder to use.

 ### Prefer inline for generic visibility changes
 For generic visibility changes, prefer an inline-style on the Block.